Active and Passive Causal Inference Learning: Introduction

 There is enormous work on various assumptions and conditions that allow us to infer causal effects \citep{rubin1974estimating}.
 The most fundamental assumptions are i) exchangeability, ii) positivity, iii) consistency, and iv) no interference.
 These assumptions must be satisfied at the time of data collection rather than at the time of causal inference.
 When these assumptions are met, we can then convert statistical quantities, estimated from collected data, into causal quantities, including the causal effect of the action on the outcome \citep{Miguel2019, Rashelle2019, Zheng2019}.
 One way to satisfy all of these assumptions is to collect data actively by observing the outcome after randomly assigning an action independent of the covariate.
 Such an approach, which is often referred to as a random controlled trial (RCT), is used in clinical trials, where patients are assigned randomly to an actual treatment or placebo \citep{Chalmers1981, Kendall12003, Aronow2021}.
 RCT is deliberately designed to prevent confounding the treatment and the outcome, so that the conditional probabilities estimated from collected data approximate the intervention probabilities as well.

 Randomized data collection is not always feasible and often suffers in efficiency from running large-scale experiments.
 There has been an enormous amount of work from various disciplines on estimating causal effects without such randomized data collection~\citep{rubin1977assignment, Rubin1979UsingMM, Chalmers1981, Lu2004OptimalPM}.
 As an alternative, different approaches have been proposed, including figuring out how to work with the non-randomized dataset and finding a more efficient way to collect data than the randomized approach.
 In this paper, we organize these CI methods into passive and active learning categories.
 In the passive CI category exist methods that work {\it given} a dataset which was {\it passively} collected by the experts.
-In contrast, active CI category includes methods that may actively intervene in the data collection process.
+In contrast, the active CI category includes methods that may actively intervene in the data collection process.
 RCT for instance belongs to the active CI category, as it actively collects data by randomizing the treatment assignment.
-There are however other methods in the same category that aims also to maximize the outcome by making a trade-off between exploration and exploitation.
+There are however other methods in the same category that aim also to maximize the outcome by making a trade-off between exploration and exploitation.

 The organization of this literature review paper is as follows.
 In \S2, we introduce the definitions and metrics for estimating causal effects and discuss in depth the assumptions necessary for identification of causal effects.
 We then cover naive conditional mean estimator and ordinary square estimator, both of which are widely used with randomized datasets \citep{rubin1974estimating, Pearl2010}.
+In this paper, We do not consider collider bias and we assume a stationary conditional probability distribution.